neutralinojs/neutralinojs.github.io/docs/configuration/settings.json.md

 }
 ````
 ### cloud.blacklist
-It is used to disable a set one or more of commands, when the app is set to run in cloud mode.
-It accepts the set of blacklisted commands as an array.
+It is used to disable a set of one or more commands, when the app is set to run in the cloud mode.
+It accepts a set of blacklisted commands as an array.

 ```json
 {